Your cart

 • performance pressure blocks sensations

-• trust changes physical reactions
+• trust changes bodily reactions

 A conscious look at the pelvic floor can be helpful for:

-• reduced sensitivity despite arousal
+• low sensitivity despite arousal

-• pressure or pain sensations
+• feelings of pressure or pain

 • difficulty with deep stimulation